If you wish to withdraw from your course and leave the University, you should complete the Request to Withdraw task on e:Vision.

 Make sure you contact Student Financial Support for advice.
 Some of the loan money paid to you may have to be repaid to the University upon withdrawal.
 US Loan web pages show details of the calculation and failure to immediately repay this money is a Federal Offence.
 Further information on US loans.

-If you are an international student on a Tier 4 visa, your right to remain in the UK will be affected by a withdrawal.
+If you are a Student Visa holder your right to remain in the UK will be affected by a withdrawal.
 You must consult with an Immigration Adviser before withdrawing.

 The University is required to report a withdrawal for an international student to UK Visas and Immigration within 10 days of the final day of attendance.